I got a call from Bhavik, I look after his equity portfolio and finance planning.

 He said he found almost half of the expenses were useless.

-And in financial products he had insurance products combined with savings which doesn’t serve the purpose of neither insurance nor investment.
+In financial products, he had insurance products combined with savings which doesn’t serve the purpose of either insurance or investment.

 Now, we had problems in hand, so I told him,

 You have to make some crucial decisions to be financially healthy

 The first thing that only you can do, is discuss these expenses with your family and control it

 Second, close all these insurance products and get a refund if you can get any.

 Third, you need a different approach to the equity market.